amdMUST/swe-project2/README.md

 # CitySpit

 Have you ever been on dating apps, like tinder and bumble?
-Have you ever wanted to go on vacation, but don't know where to go?
+Do you want to go on a much needed vacation, but don't know where to go?
 Well, look no further!
-Introducing CitySpit, a web application where you can like or dislike location based on cool things to do there interesting news articles, or even if the weather is just not for you.
-You as a user have your very own account where you can like a city and it well be saved to your profile so you can take a look at you city at another time with real live updates!
+Introducing CitySpit, a web application where you can like or dislike location based on cool things to do there, interesting news articles, or even if the weather is just not for you.
+You as a user have your very own account where you can like a city and it will be saved to your profile so you can take a look at your city at another time with real live updates!

 ## Contributors
 Ahmed Mustafa<br>